web3-vue/web3-vuejs/README.md

 The state of web3-vuejs is managed by Pinia.

+This is a hosted version of we3-vuejs-example at [https://web3-vuejs-example.vercel.app](https://web3-vuejs-example.vercel.app).

 ## Example

-You can Reach the example at [web3-vuejs-example](https://github.com/web3-vue/web3-vuejs-example).
+You can Reach the example at [web3-vuejs-example](https://github.com/wlchn/web3-vuejs-example).

 ## Getting Started